prashantkhurana/my-website/content/presentations.md

 4) Java concurrency in practice : Overview of JcStress, a stress testing tool.
 [Google Slides Link][4]

-5) Refactoring to patterns : Collection of a few not so known patterns from the famous book 'Refactoring to patterns'.
+5) Refactoring to patterns : Collection of a few not so known patterns from the book 'Refactoring to patterns'.
 [Google Slides Link][5]

 6) JUnit5: I gave this talk when Junit5 was few months away, hopefully all things mentioned here made it in.
 [Google Slides Link][6]